-Beach litter is currently at the highest level since records began.
-There are almost 2,500 pieces of litter for every kilometre on a beach, and it has increased 140% since 1994.
+Beach litter is currently at its highest level since records began, with nearly 2,500 pieces of litter for every kilometre on a beach – an increase of 140% since 1994.

 It is commonly known that litter on beaches can be extremely hazardous to wildlife.
 If you are keen to get involved with a beach clean, here are some beach cleaning events, and opportunities to hold your own events, across the UK.